 Set Clear Remarketing Goals

 For this, you need to define what users you want to target with your remarketing campaign.
+Consider the kind of people you can target:

 • People who checked out your website or app, but did not take the desired action.